kodmunki/ku4jQuery-_temp/README.md

 This build process is dependent upon yuicompressor and a specific directory structure:

 * root

-..._build (This build script and the yuicompressor) ...bin (The compiled scripts will appear here)
+   _build (This build script and the yuicompressor)
+   bin (The compiled scripts will appear here)
-...lib (All script files go here)
+   lib (All script files go here)

 The following variables found in setup () are expected to be changed by the developer running